John Brown (center): Professional football

 In April 1947, Brown signed with the Los Angeles Dons of the All-America Football Conference.

 The Los Angeles Dons had been required by its lease with the Los Angeles Coliseum Commission to provide African-Americans with the opportunity to play.
 The Dons broke that promise during their first year of operation in 1946.
 The failure led to criticism in the black press.
 Brown was the first African-American to sign with the Dons, and his signing was reported with the headline, "Dons Withdraw the Color Line".
 He was among the first nine African-Americans to play in the AAFC.
-He was also among the first group of players (along with Ezzret Anderson and Elmore Harris) from historically-black universities to play professional football.
-All three debuted during the 1947 season.
+He was also among the first group of players (along with Ezzrett "Sugarfoot" Anderson, Dons teammate Bert Piggott, and Elmore Harris) from historically-black universities to play professional football.
+All debuted during the 1947 season.

 Brown played at the center and linebacker positions for the Dons from 1947 to 1949, appearing in 40 games.

 He also played in the Canadian Football League (CFL) for the Winnipeg Blue Bombers from 1950 to 1954.
 He received all-WIFU honors in 1950.
 He was cut by Winnipeg in August 1954.

 In September 1954, he was traded by Winnipeg to the British Columbia Lions.
 He appeared in 36 CFL games.